 If your dataset relates to a period of time before you collected it (for example, animal records from 1850-1905), enter the date range here.

-Use this field to describe the location of data in words (e.g. Bath, UK).
+If the dataset relates to an area or location, use this field to describe the it in words (e.g. Bath, UK).

-If the data were collected at a specific point, select 'Point' and enter the latitude and longitude separated by a comma.
+If the data was collected at a specific point, select 'Point' and enter the latitude and longitude separated by a comma.

 If the area can be adequately described by a rectangle on a map, select 'Area'.
 Enter the latitude and longitude in the southwest corner, then those of the northeast corner with all four elements separated by spaces (for example '51.33919 -2.63887 51.50426 -2.31202).

-Tick this box if your dataset contains personal data, unless it has been fully anonymsied.
+Tick this box if your dataset contains personal data, unless it has been fully anonymised.

 Provide details about whether you have gained consent from participants for data sharing, and if so under what terms (for example, data anonymisation or data sharing agreements).